reasonmii/ref_R/statQuest/PCA.md

 </br>This means that there is a big difference between two clusters
 </br>(5 on the left and 5 on the right)

-</br>We can use ggplot2 to make a fancy PCA plot that looks nice
+We can use ggplot2 to make a fancy PCA plot that looks nice
 </br>and also provides us with tons of information

 ```{r}